Growlanser II: The Sense of Justice: Characters

-She is the young daughter of noble standing.
+She is a young daughter of noble standing.
 Her father, Maxwell Claudius, disapproves of her travelling with Wein as a soldier.
-She has a strong will with ambitions of becoming an Imperial Knight, and idolizes Julia Douglas for being the only female Imperial Knight.
+She has a strong will, with ambitions of becoming an Imperial Knight, and idolizes Julia Douglas for being the only female Imperial Knight.
 She has a younger brother Pietro who is ill, but refuses to have an operation unless Charlone becomes an Imperial Knight.
 She seems to have a tense friendship with Hans, taking an initial disliking to his nicknaming her "CC", yet accepting him calling her "Charlo" (シャロ).
 During the course of the game she may fall in love with Wein depending on how the player treats her.